calebmsword/kivy/README.md

 from kivy.uix.anchorlayout import AnchorLayout

 def kvbind(function):
-    """A function decorator which stitches the keyword "bind" onto the function.
+    """A function decorator which effectively stitches the keyword "bind" onto the function.
     This can be used to create explicit bindings to Kivy properties in kvlang."""
     @wraps(function)
     def wrapper(*args, **kwargs):
         if "bind" in kwargs: